ruudy-es/Metronic-Crud-Generator-Bundle/README.md

 Locations defined on override will be included before default bundle Dirs, locations you add, after.

+This functionality allow you to modify the basic layout i propose or just create new one.

 Usage
 =====

-After installation you have 2 options:
+After installation you can just use the bundle generated in:

+    src/Application/Ruudy

 1. Extend the bundle with your own Company/StoreBundle (take care of the views you need)
 2. Use the bundle generated in src/Application/Ruudy

-Entity class is needed in the process, so create it if you dont have it:
+Entity class is needed in the process, so create one if you dont have it:

     $ php app/console generate:doctrine:entity